 National Validation Rules

 National rules in Peppol rules apply based on the country of the seller and do not affect invoices issued in other countries.
+Some national validation rules are already handled in Peppol BIS 3, which includes business rules for countries such as DE, DK, DR, IS, IT, NO, NL and SE.
+More will be added by Peppol.
 The rules are described in reference document [10].

-Might require transformations on existing values in eSM, for example, regarding VAT IDs.
+National validation rules might require transformations on existing values in eSM, for example, regarding VAT IDs.

-Important: National validation rules are not in scope of Phase 1.
-Needs more investigation at later stage, in accordance with the gradual rollout of e-invoicing across jurisdictions.
+Important: National validation rules are not in scope of eSM Phase 1 or Phase 2.1.
+E-invoicing users carry out their own analysis, define requirements and seek resolution with their Peppol-certified service providers.
+If issues are found that are best addressed at European rather than national level, the member companies are free to raise the topic to the Operations Committee for consideration in their next prioritization round so that Energy Traders Europe can assist in solving the issues.

 Glossary of Terms